About donating your kidney

 After the surgery

 You will be encouraged to get out of bed as soon as possible — usually the same day as your surgery.
 Walking is expected soon after.
 Gas pain and bloating is common, so walking helps to relieve this.
-You may stay in the hospital as little as one to two days or up to a week, depending on the type of surgery and how you are recovering.
+You most likely will stay in the hospital for one to two days, depending on the type of surgery and how you are recovering.
 Upon release, you will continue your recovery at home.
 Recovery time varies, although many people are generally back to normal in about two to six weeks.
+In general, you should plan to be out of work for four to six weeks.
 You may not be able to drive for several weeks and will have lifting restrictions for at least four weeks.
 You’ll also probably feel tired for several weeks as your body recovers and your remaining kidney works to compensate for the loss of the other one.
 After the initial recovery period, you are required to follow up with the hospital at six months, 12 months and 24 months.
+These “visits” may be remote, or simply having blood and urine tests completed at a lab close to your home.
 At these visits you will have lab tests and a physical check-up.
 You must attend all of these appointments to ensure you are recovering appropriately.